AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-salesforce-objects.md

 ## Buyer Attribution Touchpoint {#buyer-attribution-touchpoint}

-The Buyer Attribution Touchpoint Object tells the story of many marketing interactions of many contacts related to an opportunity.
+The Buyer Attribution Touchpoint Object tells the story of the marketing interactions of your contacts related to an opportunity.
 It displays the *attribution* data related to the marketing touchpoints.
 This Object allows you to see how much revenue credit is attributed to each marketing touchpoint.
 The type of attribution model that you are using will determine the percentage of revenue attributed to touchpoints.

 Buyer Attribution Touchpoints (BATs) are only created once an Opportunity is created which relates to contacts that have Buyer Touchpoint (BT) data.
 BATs will not be created without an Opportunity.
 Once the Opportunity has been created, the BAT Object will use the Salesforce *Amount* field on the Opportunity to understand how much revenue to attribute to the touchpoints.